kauralasoo/MTAT.03.239_Bioinformatics/RNA-seq_alignment.md

 ### Counting reads overlapping gene annotations
 Ultimately, we want to know what is the relative expression of each gene in the genome.
 To do this, we need download transcript annotations in the Gene Transfer Format (GTF).
 (These are similar to the transcript annotations that you saw in IGV.
 In fact, you can open and view GTF files with IGV).

-From the website we also need to download the gene annotations if GFF3 format:
+From the Ensembl website we need to download the gene annotations if GTF format:

 	wget ftp://ftp.ensembl.org/pub/release-91/gtf/homo_sapiens/Homo_sapiens.GRCh38.91.gtf.gz

+Now, lets's uncompress them and extract only those genes that are on chromosome 21:

 	gunzip annotations/Homo_sapiens.GRCh38.91.gtf.gz
 	grep ^21 annotations/Homo_sapiens.GRCh38.91.gtf > annotations/Homo_sapiens.GRCh38.91.chr21.gtf
 	cd ..